clef-men/article_tmc/popl25-author-response.md

    work.
 Simuliris did a lot of the hard lifting by providing a first adequate notion of simulation in Iris, and everyone that can reuse their work as-is benefits.
-We had to extend it to support relating functions with different calling conventions, this was "tricky", and many other people could reuse this contribution -- possibly with their own extensions.
+We had to extend it to support relating functions with different calling conventions: this was "tricky", and many other people could reuse this contribution -- possibly with their own extensions.